 - Comprehensive initial evaluation — labs, medical history, metabolic assessment

-- Personalized medication planning — Semaglutide, Tirzepatide, or other evidence-based options where clinically appropriate
+- Personalized medication planning — GLP-1 based therapy or other evidence-informed options where clinically appropriate

 - Nutritional and lifestyle guidance — practical strategies that fit real life in Orange County